 Victor MEC/223 & MEC/225 Portable Calculators

 The Victor MEC/223 and MEC/225 are early-1974 vintage desktop/portable calculators.
 The machines are prime examples of the transitional calculators that bridged the gap between AC-powered desktop calculators and truly handheld battery-powered calculators.
 These machines are just large enough that they can't quite qualify as handheld calculators.
-Though they will fit in a large hand reasonably well, using them has a handheld calculator is a bit unweildly for long-term use.
-They are much more comfortably used when sitting on some kind of surface to operate.
+Though they will fit in a large hand reasonably well, using them as a handheld calculator is a bit unwieldy for long-term use.
+They are much more comfortably used when the calculator is set on some kind of surface to operate.
 The only difference between the MEC/223 and MEC/225 is the color scheme of the machines, with the MEC/223 color scheme being the classic Victor Green, while the MEC/225 adopts the later Victor burnt-Orange color scheme.
 Other than the color scheme differences, the internals of the two machines are identical, and the calculators operate identically.
 Apparently Victor felt that it was necessary to offer two (as known at this writing) color schemes for this calculator design to allow the buyer a choice of color.
 The calculators are powered by an external AC adapter, which doubles as a charger for an internal Nickel-Cadmium(NiCd) battery pack that can power the machine when away from mains power for a period of about 90 minutes of continuous use.

 A view of the insides of the MEC/223 & MEC/225